140 Topic 02: The Chronometric Revolution

 Before we begin exploring what science can tell us about our origins, we must first understand how science itself came to be.
 After all, it is our storyteller.
 Nearly all ancient civilizations practiced forms of science, from the Egyptians’ mastery of engineering to the Babylonians’ detailed astronomical records, and the mathematical insights of the Indo-Pakistan subcontinent.
 But in the Western tradition, science’s first true birth came with the ancient Greeks.
 For reasons still debated by historians, the Greeks were uniquely preoccupied with the potential of human achievement, unbound by the will of gods.

 This emphasis on human greatness is reflected in Homer’s (c.
-750 B.C.E.) epics, The Iliad and The Odyssey, where heroes lived for areté—the pursuit of excellence.
-For the Greeks, areté, combined with nike (victory), led to kleos (fame) and time (honor)—the ultimate measures of a meaningful life.
-These cultural values placed extraordinary importance on mastery, competition, and the quest for greatness, shaping not only their art and warfare but also their intellectual pursuits.
-Driven by the same passion that inspired their heroes, the Greeks began to turn their minds toward understanding the natural world, not through divine revelation, but through reason, observation, and debate.
+750 B.C.E.) epics, The Iliad and The Odyssey, where heroes lived for areté, the pursuit of excellence.
+For the Greeks, areté, combined with nike (victory), led to kleos (fame) and time (honor).
+These were the ultimate measures of a meaningful life not assigned by gods but achieved by human action.
+These cultural values placed extraordinary importance on mastery, competition, and the quest for greatness.
+They shaped Greek art, warfare and intellectual pursuits.
+Driven by this human centered passion, the Greeks began to turn their minds toward understanding the natural world, not through divine revelation, but through reason, observation, and debate.
 In doing so, they laid the groundwork for the scientific tradition that would later define the Western world.

 Storage jar depicting Achilles dragging the body of Hector behind his chariot. c.
 520–500 BC.